brandon-castillo/ms274_fall2025/Project/README.md

 *How does the change capturing higher resolution features in the Davis Strait impact heat transport?*

 To investigate this question, I will construct 2 models spanning the Davis Strait at differing resolutions.
-I will run my experiment during the year 2008, which would be interesting taking place after the 2007 arctic sea ice minimum.
-I anticipate that resulting data will have some significant differences between the resolution levels due to the higher resolution model missing a lot of the smaller scale features that have significant impacts on the ocean in this region.
+I will run my experiment during the year 1997.
+The reason to use 1997 is this was the year before sea ice melt dramatically increased, thus being a more "normal" year of Arctic data to use and compare against my model results.

-For initial conditions, I will use the state of the ECCO Version 5 Model in January of 2008.
-Similarly, I will construct boundary and external forcing conditions for this model from the ECCO Version 5 model output.
-To analyze the results, I will particularly focus on Theta and heat flux charts, comparing these results through a time series going through a year of data.
+For initial conditions, I will use the state of the ECCO Version 4 Model in January of 1997 and 1998.
+Similarly, I will construct boundary and external forcing conditions for this model from the ECCO Version 4 model output.
+To analyze the results, I will particularly focus on Theta, Sea Ice, and heat flux charts, comparing these results through a time series going through a year of data.
 I will also create a movie capturing how these variables change over time between the resolution levels.

-(WIP: Keeping boilerplate for now, will update as model progresses)

 ## Reproducing Model Results

-*Note for MS274: The following section outlines possible steps that may be included in your README for reproducibility.
-When designing your own steps, be sure to consider which of the steps below pertain to your model and update/modify accordingly.*

 The following steps outline how to construct the model files, configure and run the model, and assess the model results.
+As I am running two different model resolution levels, the same steps will need to be repeated between the low resolution and high resolution folders.

 ### Step 1: Create the Model Files
 Several input files need to be created to run the model.
 Generate the following list of files using the notebooks indicated in paratheses: